Skip to main content

 AliceJohnson

-👎 Can’t find text("Alice Johnson") as one.
+👎 Can’t find either text("Alice Johnson") on its own.

-Vertical Text Merging
+4. Vertical Text Merging

 ✅ Expected Behavior